The existence of perfect codes in Doob graphs: Introduction

 In this paper, we completely solve the problem of existence of perfect codes in the class of Doob graphs.
 Namely, we show the existence of $1$-perfect codes in the Doob graph $D(m,n)$ for all $m$ and $n$ that satisfy the obvious necessary condition: the size $6m+3n+1$ of a ball of radius $1$ divides the number $4^{2m+n}$ of vertices.
 In the previous papers \cite{KoolMun:2000,Kro:perfect-doob,SHK:additive}, the problem was solved only for the cases when the parameters satisfy additional conditions admitting the existence of linear or additive perfect codes, or for small values of $m$.

 The class of Doob graphs is a class of distance-regular graphs of unbounded diameter, and the problem considered can be viewed in the general context of the problem of existence of perfect codes in distance-regular graphs.
-We mention some known results in this area, mainly concentrating on the distance-regular graphs important for coding theory.
+We mention some known results in this area, mainly concentrating on distance-regular graphs important for coding theory.
 A connected graph is called distance-regular if there are constants $s_{ij}$ such that for every $i$, $j$ and for every vertex $x$, every vertex $y$ at distance $i$ from $x$ has exactly $s_{ij}$ neighbors at distance $j$ from $x$.
 In the Hamming graphs $H(n,q)$, the problem of complete characterization of parameters of perfect codes is solved only for the case when $q$ is a prime power \cite{ZL:1973,Tiet:1973}: there are no nontrivial perfect codes except the $e$-perfect repetition codes in $H(2e+1,2)$, the $3$- and $2$-perfect Golay codes \cite{Golay:49} in $H(23,2)$ and $H(11,3)$, respectively, and the $1$-perfect codes in $H((q^k-1)/(q-1),q)$.
 In the case of a non-prime-power $q$, no nontrivial perfect codes are known, and the parameters for which the nonexistence is not proven are restricted by $1$- and $2$-perfect codes (the last case is solved for some values of $q$), see \cite{Heden:2010:non-prime} for a survey of the known results in this area.
 The problem of the (non)existence of perfect codes in the Johnson graphs $J(n,w)$ is known as Delsarte's conjecture, see \cite{Etzion:2007:Johnson} and \cite{Gordon:2006} for the known nonexistence results; in general, the problem remains open.
-An interesting open problem is connected with the problem of existence of perfect codes in the doubled Johnson graph $J(2w+1,w,w+1)$ (the subgraph of $H(2w+1,2)$ induced by the words of weight $w$ and $w+1$): the existence of such codes is equivalent to the existence of Steiner systems $S(w,w+1,2w+2)$; in particular, the Steiner quadruple system $S(3,4,8)$ and the small Witt design $S(5,6,12)$ \cite{Carmichael:31,Witt:37} correspond to nontrivial perfect codes in $J(7,3,4)$ and $J(11,5,6)$ (in general, the problem remains open).
+An interesting open problem is connected with the problem of existence of $1$-perfect codes in the doubled Johnson (doubled Odd) graph $J(2w+1,w,w+1)$ (the subgraph of $H(2w+1,2)$ induced by the words of weight $w$ and $w+1$): the existence of such codes is equivalent to the existence of Steiner systems $S(w,w+1,2w+2)$; in particular, the Steiner quadruple system $S(3,4,8)$ and the small Witt design $S(5,6,12)$ \cite{Carmichael:31,Witt:37} correspond to nontrivial $1$-perfect codes in $J(7,3,4)$ and $J(11,5,6)$; the nonexistence of Steiner systems $S(4,5,15)$ \cite{MendHung72} and $S(4,5,17)$ \cite{OstPot:S-4-5-17} implies the nonexistence of $1$-perfect codes in $J(19,9,10)$ and $J(23,11,12)$ (in general, the problem remains open, with the first open case in $J(31,15,16)$).
 In the Grassmann graphs $J_q(n,w)$ and the bilinear forms graphs $B_q(m,n)$, nontrivial perfect codes do not exist \cite{Chihara87}, see also~\cite{MarZhu:1995}.
+Some perfect codes in dual polar graphs are discussed in \cite[p.659]{Stanton1980}, including the examples of $1$-perfect codes found in \cite{Thas1977} in graphs of diameter $3$.
+Studying diameter-$3$ antipodal distance-regular graphs with $1$-perfect codes (usually, with some assumptions on the graph automorphisms) is a separate topic, see \cite{GLP:1998,MakPadTsi:2013,MakPadTsi:2014,Tsiovkina:2015,MakPadTsi:2018,Tsiovkina:2015b,Tsiovkina:2017}.